 - Complete Job Data Update form to correct hire date, and submit case on behalf of employee via Ask UCPath Center button

 - Obtain a signed State Oath of Allegiance from the employee.

 - Send the completed original forms to the Central Payroll office via AggieService or email.

 - Departments are required to advise employees of the following:

 - Damage payments are subject to federal, state, and FICA withholding deductions.
 Vacation or other benefits, not including sick leave, accrued prior to signing the Oath must be included.

-- If the employee has been paid UCRP eligible salary prior to the Oath being signed, UCRP deductions made by the employee, if any, will be refunded by the Central Payroll office.
+- If the employee has been paid UCRP eligible salary prior to the Oath being signed, UCRP deductions made by the employee, if any, will be refunded.
+This determination will be made by Central Payroll.